Tag: knowledge

 If we think of the disciples’ time with Jesus as an extended “mountain-top” experience that seemed to be never-ending, we can understand their confusion.
 What could possibly go wrong?
 We know the ending, but they didn’t.

-Part of the mystery and rhythm of the “” year is the annual repetition of the , pain, heartache, and (again) joy that is Jesus’ life.
+Part of the mystery and rhythm of the “church” year is the annual repetition of the joy, , heartache, and (again) joy that is Jesus’ .
 It is also not just Jesus’ life.
 It is ours as well.

-When Paul speaks to the Galatians, he expresses the of Jesus insofar as the new life that Jesus spoke of.
+When speaks to the Galatians, he expresses the of Jesus insofar as the new life that Jesus spoke of.
 It is you.
 It is me.
 It is the extended called the church.
-This new life is a called to worship God with one another in and .
+This new life is a community called to God with one another in love and truth.

 3) Paul states that his “birthing pains” continue as he awaits Christ’s formation in the Galatians.
 Aren’t the Galatians Christians?
 What do you think Paul means?